Workshops and Trainings

 Workshops for Students Registered with Disability Services

-To register for workshops, email Michele McGrath, Learning Specialist, at [email protected]. with ‘Spring 2024 DS Workshop Registration’ in the subject line.
+To register for workshops, email Daryl Axelrod, Learning Specialist, at [email protected] with the following information:

 In the body of the email, list the workshop name(s) and date(s) you wish to register for.
 If you require disability accommodations to attend, please contact [email protected] at least 5 days prior to the event.

-This is a great opportunity to create structure, build community, and get your work done!
+All DS-registered students are welcome to join these supportive, structured work sessions.
 There will be time at the start of each work session for participants to share their goals.
 This will be followed by three 25-minute Pomodoro work sessions with breaks in-between.
 Lastly, participants will have the opportunity to debrief their accomplishments and next steps.

 Try out this workshop to learn about the many uses of mind mapping (also known as concept mapping).
 You will learn how mind mapping can deepen our understanding of content by showing connections and will be introduced to different tools (both print and digital) to create mind maps.
 Ample time will be provided to create a mind map based on a topic from your courses.
 Please bring class notes from one class you wish to delve further into.